 once again proves he belongs in the very first rank.

-— Jeff Guinn, 2018 Edgar Award nominee and New York Times bestselling author of The Road to Jonestown
+— Jeff Guinn, New York Times bestselling author of The Road to Jonestown

 Death by landscape in Yosemite Fall—Scott Graham keeps the reader on edge throughout this